By Craig Neil. This post includes affiliate links.

 2: The view across the Moray Firth from the cannon platform is stunning.
 Keep an eye open for the resident dolphins with a pair of binoculars (my recommended optics).

-1: It’s a wee bit expensive if you’re not a Historic Environment Scotland member but you can save money by joining before you visit.
-Membership of HES allows unlimited free entry to all their sites across Scotland.
+1: It’s a little expensive if you’re not a Historic Environment Scotland member, but you can save money by joining before you visit.
+Membership with HES allows unlimited free entry to all of their sites across Scotland.

-2: There’s an army-run café in the grounds which is very good and much cheaper than the HES one.
+2: There’s an army-run café on the grounds which is very good and much cheaper than the HES one.

 3: Fort George is close to Inverness so it’s a good place to include in a weekend break in the Highland capital.
 Driving from Inverness to Fort George takes around 20 minutes.